mopack/LinuxProgramming/README.md

 # Linux Program Practice

-* I learn lunux by a book called, "Understanding UNIX/LINUX Programming: A Guide to Theory and Practice."
+* I learn Linux by a book called, "Understanding UNIX/LINUX Programming: A Guide to Theory and Practice."

 * I used the Ubuntu operation system, and practice programming by C language.